William Sears (Baháʼí): Thief in the Night

-Sears' book Thief in the Night, or, The Strange Case of the Missing Millennium deals with the history and understandings of prophecies in relation to the Báb and includes references to number of issues from the 1844 Edict of Toleration, William Miller's work on prophecy and the Millerism movement, the resulting Great Disappointment as it was understood in the West, and the history of the Bahá’í Faith in Persia.
+Sears' book Thief in the Night, or, The Strange Case of the Missing Millennium deals with the history and understandings of prophecies in relation to the Báb and includes references to number of issues from the 1844 Edict of Toleration, William Miller's work on prophecy and the Millerism movement, the resulting Great Disappointment as it was understood in the West, and the history of the Bahá'í Faith in Persia.
 It provides an alternate understanding of Christian Scriptures that challenges current Christian thought on each of the issues brought up (it can be considered that there is a unanimity about such matters within the Christian faith), while the book presents a Baháʼí understanding on these various themes.

-Between 1961 and 1997 it was reprinted 20 times and is still labeled "a classic", if popular, book and is still listed in modern PhD's as a resource.
+Between 1961 and 1997 it was reprinted 20 times and is still labeled "a classic" book and is still cited in PhD theses as a resource.
 It "has remained one of the best selling of all Baha'i books since it was first published in 1961."
 The book has been noted by many Baháʼís: Dizzy Gillespie and friends including Flora Purim, and several writers on diverse themes.